zowe/zowe-chat/CONTRIBUTING.md

 ## Build Process Guidelines

-Zowe Chat uses Gulp for build tasks and linting.
-The build can be ran via `npm run build`.
+Zowe Chat uses `Gulp` for build tasks and linting.
+The build can be ran via `npm run buildAll`.

 ## Documentation Guidelines